actorjs/actorjs-core/readme.md

 -----------

 ActorJs is a basic implementation of an actor model.
 The implementation is heavily based on the Akka framework.
 ActorJs works with nodejs as well in the browser.
 This makes that it easy integrate client and server.
+Javascript is not a multi threaded language and not all advantages of an actor system can leveraged.
+Although there are advantages of an actor system which can be use full in javascript.

 Installation
 ------------